Russian attacks on civilians in the Russo-Ukrainian war (2022–present): Shelling of Kherson

-The southern city of Kherson was liberated from Russian occupation in November 2022.
+The city of Kherson was liberated from Russian occupation in November 2022.
 Russian troops continued to shell the city from the other side of the Dnipro River.
-On 3 May 2023, Russian artillery struck a supermarket, a train station and residential buildings Kherson, killing 23 people and wounding 46.
+On 3 May 2023, Russian artillery struck a supermarket, a train station, and residential buildings in Kherson, killing 23 people and wounding 46.
 Among those killed were three engineers repairing damage inflicted on the power grid in earlier Russian strikes.

+On 3 December 2025, the rector of the Kherson National Technical University reported that a scientific staff member of the university, Tetiana Asauluk, had been killed by Russian shelling.

 Deliberate drone attacks on Kherson civilians

-In October 2024, Forbes reported that Russians were using drones to deliberately target civilians in Kherson, and then ″proudly″ sharing the footage of the attacks on social media.
-Attacks being ″shared and celebrated″ included on commuters, people at bus stops, and on children playing in parks.
-This terror campaign has become known as the ″Human Safari″.
-One of the instances described as a ″typical case″ was a Ukrainian mother-of-two who was cycling home when a Russian drone spotted her and followed her until dropping a grenade, which injured her with shrapnel, leaving her unable to walk.
+In October 2024, Forbes reported that Russians were using drones to deliberately target civilians in Kherson and then "proudly" sharing the footage of the attacks on social media.
+Attacks being "shared and celebrated" including strikes on commuters, people at bus stops, and children playing in parks.
+This terror campaign has become known as the "Human Safari."
+One of the instances described as a "typical case" was a Ukrainian mother-of-two who was cycling home when a Russian drone spotted her and followed her until dropping a grenade, which injured her with shrapnel, leaving her unable to walk.
 Imagery of the attack was posted on a Russian Telegram channel with a winking face emoji and falsely describing her as a soldier.

 In July 2025, local authorities said a one-year-old boy who was staying with his great-grandmother in Pravdyne had been struck by a Russian drone.
 The child died on the scene from injuries sustained from the explosion, and his grandmother was injured.
 The attack was part of a wider attack on Kherson, which wounded 17 people across the region.

-Other than targeting individual civilians, Russian drones using a napalm-like mixture to start fires burning down entire neighbourhoods, and scattering mines powerful enough to destroy a tire or blow a foot off have also been noted.
+Other than targeting individual civilians, Russian drones using a napalm-like mixture to start fires burning down entire neighbourhoods and scattering mines powerful enough to destroy a tire or blow a foot off have also been noted.

 Gammalsvenskby white phosphorus attacks

-The former village of Gammalsvenskby within Zmiivka has been the target of several Russian attacks making use of white phosphorus munitions to deliberately target civil infrastructure to cause as much devastation to the local civilian population as possible, and have led to several civilian deaths.
-These attacks constitute direct terror bombings directly targeted at civilians, including the deliberate bombing of the local school resulting in the death of one employee and left another severely wounded.
+The former village of Gammalsvenskby within Zmiivka has been the target of several Russian attacks making use of white phosphorus munitions to deliberately target civil infrastructure to cause as much devastation to the local civilian population as possible and have led to several civilian deaths.
+These attacks constitute direct terror bombings directly targeted at civilians, including the deliberate bombing of the local school, resulting in the death of one employee and leaving another severely wounded.